btcpayserver/btcpayserver-doc/Wallet.md

 ### Receive

-Receive tab generates an unused address which can be used to receive payments.
+The receive tab generates an unused address which can be used to receive payments.
 The same can be achieved by generating an invoice (Invoices > Create new invoice).

 ### Advanced Settings